 - An onslaught of very invasive global-scale cyberattacks and ransomware that have netted many Australian SMEs in their hauls.
-With recent reports indicating that 31%of businesses would not even able to survive beyond a week if disabled by cyberattack, the urgency to invest now in more robust cybersecurity and business continuity planning is an added, albeit mission-critical, cost to SMEs.
+With recent reports indicating that 31%of businesses would not even able to survive beyond a week if disabled by cyberattack, the urgency to invest now in more robust IT security and business continuity planning is an added, albeit mission-critical, cost to SMEs.

 For many SMEs, there simply is no more room to cut margins or compete on price in the immediate short term.